MahdiHajiabadi/GSCIS_TBUDS/README.md

 2. cnr-2000-sym-noself-summary.supernodes (representing the set of nodes per each supernode)
 3. cnr-2000-sym-noself-summary.superedges (showing the superedges among supernodes)

 # T-BUDS (A Lossy Grpah Summarization)

+T-BUDS is a utility-based lossy graph summarization.
+The utility is computed based on the capability of reconstructed graph in not missing actual edges as well as not introducing any spurious edges.
+Each actual edge <u,v> has a weight which is defined based on the centrality score of its endpoint nodes and the weight of each spurious edge is a constant small number.
+We used the PageRank centrality score in assining weight to edges.

+The input graph can be either the original graph or the G-SCIS lossless summary graph.
+If your input graph is the G-SCIS lossless please make sure that you convert the G-SCIS summary into the webgraph format.
+The procedures are put in Remakrs section.

 # SWeG (Lossless/Lossy Graph Summarization)